Asking for help does not make you weak. It shows your strength.

 Whether you are planning to leave an abusive relationship or you want to examine ways to keep yourself safe in the relationship, we can help.
 Phoenix Project can provide a personalized safety plan based on your particular situation.
 Domestic abuse is not a one-size-fits-all experience.
 Your safety is our number one concern.
 Please always remember—you have the right to feel safe in your relationship.

 It has been said that knowledge is power.
 Maybe at this point you are only looking for information.
 Maybe you would like to learn more about domestic violence and the effects on the lives of victims.
 While a lot of information can be found on this and other sites, sometimes sitting down with someone and being able to ask questions is important.
 Please call, we can help.

 When experiencing any type of trauma, the need to know you are not alone is very important.
 Support groups provide an opportunity to victims to gather together to share their story, give advice, and support one another.
 Support groups are facilitated by staff and trained volunteers.
 The focus of support groups are on healing from and moving beyond domestic abuse.
 Support groups are currently forming.
 Please call if you are interested in attending groups.

 The court process is often a time of uncertainty and an unfamiliar process.
 Phoenix Project staff can help you through this process.
 While we are not lawyers and cannot give legal advice, we can accompany you to court to provide emotional support as well as explain the process so that you are more comfortable and less afraid.
 We are also available to explain the process of protective orders and can accompany you to the Magistrate to apply for one.

 24-Hour Crisis Hotline:

-If you are in crisis and need immediate help is may be a good idea to call 911.
-Phoenix Project staff is available to take your emergency calls day or night.
-Simply call our hotline at 540-635-2300.
+If this is an emergency, please call 911.
+If you are in crisis and need help, Phoenix Project staff are available to take your calls day or night.
+Simply call our hotline at

 Links to Community Services: